Providing recognition for schools which meet the Canadian Association for Integrative Nutrition curriculum requirements.

 Being part of a community of Registered Holistic Nutrition Practitioners, Registered Health Coaches and advocates supporting industry growth

-The following educational standards must be met in order to receive CAIN and / or CHC approval and to assure your students and graduates that their nutrition program provides sufficient education to qualify them as a professional member.
+The following educational standards must be met in order to receive CAIN and / or CHCA approval and to assure your students and graduates that their nutrition program provides sufficient education to qualify them as a professional member.

 Holistic Nutrition Programs: Upon approval of your program, graduates will automatically qualify for the "Registered Holistic Nutrition Practitioner" (RHNP) Designation.
 Programs approved by CAIN must meet or exceed a minimum of 2000 hours of study for Nutritionists including a demonstrated proficiency in the following post secondary subjects: